federueda/Spark-WordCount/README.md

 ## 2. Resulting Words

 In this example we will find the 24th most used word in the text file.
 In this case we erase all the headers directly from the text file.
+You can check the (.py file)[https://github.com/federueda/Spark_WordCount/blob/master/src/A5_Spark.py] from the src folder.

 ### 6th Step: use pyspark to code word count functionality using Spark